swthemathwiz/hp-z4-front-fan-mount/README.md

 ### One 92 mm x 25 mm HP-Compatible Fan

-Generally, you'll want to buy or scavenge an HP-compatible PWM 12VDC fan that has the HP-specific 4-pin connector and a cable length of around 6 inches.
+Generally, you'll want to buy or scavenge an HP-compatible PWM 12VDC fan that has the HP-specific 4-pin connector and a cable length of at least 6 inches.

 The HP fan connector is somewhat proprietary.
-Older fans tend to have 4 color-coded wires and a dark red-brown connector.
-Newer ones seem to have black wires with a white connector.
+Older fans tend to have 4 color-coded wires and a reddish-brown connector.
+Newer ones seem to have black wires and a white connector.
 Both connectors are keyed on either end of the 4-pin connector.
-If you use an after-market fan, you'll have the change the connector to accommodate the HP-style.
+If you use an after-market fan, at a minimum, you'll have the modify the connector to accommodate the HP-style.

-I picked up a Foxconn PVA092G12H (0.40A) from ebay that was originally used on a Compaq/Z2x0 computer and it works great.
+I picked up a Foxconn PV902512PSPF (0.40A) (HP part numbers: 435452-001, 432768-001, 451144-001) from ebay that was originally used on a HP Compaq computer and it works great.
 A few other choices are Nidec T92T12MS3A7-57A03 (0.35A) fans from the Z8x0 series (HP part
 numbers: 647113-001, 749598-001, and 782506-001).
 Also common is the Delta AUB0912HH (0.40A).
 Beware: some of HP's newer case fans have ultra-short cables.